lakshay1011/LGMVIP-WebDev/README.md

 # LGMVIP-WebDev
-This repository contains the two tasks which I performed during my Virtual Web Development Internship at LetsGrowMore.
+This repository contains the task 1 which I performed during my Virtual Web Development Internship at LetsGrowMore.